 As important as machine to machine communication is, there are times when human to human interaction related to the Internet is required.
 The reasons for this interaction are varied and include notice, abuse, and security amongst others.
 For these reasons, contact information (as specified by ICANN) related to a domain name must be provided in order to register a domain name, much like when registering a vehicle.

 This information is stored and is available to the public through a system known colloquially as WHOIS.
-WHOIS predates the "commercial" Internet and remains largely unchanged since its earliest days, ca 1982.
-It is likely that it was selected for use in this context because it existed and was well-understood.
-In all probability, it was selected by default.
+WHOIS predates the "commercial" Internet and remains largely unchanged since its earliest days, ca 1982. [per Crocker comments that we should fact-check and document this or (alternatively, I think) let it go]

 Debate